The Story of Samuel

 Chapter 25

-It is always nice to have you back with us at Daily Bread!
-Before we begin, let's start out with what happened the last time we shared Daily Bread together, shall we?
+Before we continue, let's recap with what happened the last time we shared Daily Bread together, shall we?
 Saul was in pursuit of David, and ends up taking refuge for the night.

 He and his three thousand men with him, in the very same cave as David.
 Secretly, David sneaks over to Saul without any of the massive group of soldiers awakening to catch him.
 David's men believe all of this is a sign that God has delivered David's enemy right to him.